Researched by Thomas DeMichelePublished - October 12, 2016 Last Updated - June 13, 2017

 To prove that America doesn’t have a two-party system in theory, but often does in practice, we have to clarify what is meant by “the two major parties” and “third parties.”

-- Major party 1 (the pro-northern and later coastal party): Federalists, Whigs, National Republicans, Republicans from Lincoln until the late-1800’s (and temporarily “the Union”), and then Democrats after 1930 especially after the 1990’s.
+Major party 1 “the Big Government Party” (the pro-northern and later coastal party): Federalists, Whigs, National Republicans, Republicans from Lincoln until the late-1800’s (and temporarily “the Union”), and then Democrats after 1930 especially after the 1990’s.

-- Notable Third Parties have almost won or “spoiled the vote.”
-These include, but aren’t limited to, the Free Soilers (Van Buren Democrats who didn’t go full tilt Confederate), the People’s Party (the progressive party that changed the Democrats starting in the late 1800’s), the Progressive Party (Teddy Roosevelt’s party that split the vote in the progressive era resulting in a loss for Taft and win for Wilson/Bryan), the States’ Rights parties (that split some votes starting in 1948 as race became an issue again after WWII).
+Notable Third Parties have almost won or “spoiled the vote.”
+These include, but aren’t limited to, the Free Soilers (Van Buren Democrats who didn’t go full tilt Confederate), the Know-Nothing (pre-Tea Party northern nativists), the People’s Party (the progressive party that changed the Democrats starting in the late 1800’s; reaffirming their Jeffersonian roots in the Gilded Age), the Progressive Party (Teddy Roosevelt’s party that split the vote in the progressive era resulting in a loss for Taft and win for Wilson/Bryan; a more aristocratic form of progressivism than Bryan), the States’ Rights parties (that split some votes starting in 1948 as race became an issue again after WWII; the Solid South Dixiecrats who mostly “switched”).

 Meanwhile, popular third parties, including but not limited to the ones listed above, have historically “upset the vote.”